DOMjudge/domjudge/doc/manual/install-judgehost.rst

 System requirements
 ```````````````````

-* The operating system is Linux variant.
+* The operating system is a Linux variant.
 DOMjudge has mostly
-  been tested with Debian Linux, but should work on other environments.
+  been tested with Debian and Ubuntu, but should work on other environments.
 * It is necessary that you have root access.
 * A TCP/IP network which connects the DOMserver and the judgehosts.
   The machines only need HTTP(S) access to the DOMserver.